tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 title: "Running CBFS"
 date: 2014-11-14 06:43
 comments: true
-categories: couchbase, cbfs, docker, coreos
+categories: couchbase cbfs docker coreos
 ---

 This will walk you through getting a cbfs cluster up and running.